nvuono625/Final_Project/README.md

 - Questions they hope to answer with the data
 	- With this data, we hope to answer the likelihood of a stroke based on a patient's personal health.

+- Description of the communication protocols
+	- Our communication occurs over zoom and in slack to send updates to each other.
+The success of our project depends on our ability to collaborate as a team.
 _____
 Results